OttoHung/docker.tutorials/docs/build_context_flag.md

 the tarball name is not the same.

-## Load build context from a docker image
+# How to load build context from a docker image?

 `Dockerfile 1.4` supports that the docker image can be loaded by `FROM` instruction with the URL of the image as: